 Reptiles

-Notable birds include Greater Flamingo, Lesser Flamingo, Pelicans and Crane species.
+Notable birds include Greater Flamingo, Lesser Flamingo, Pelicans and Demoiselle Crane.
 Reptiles include Monitor Lizard.

 Plan your visit